bazelbuild/bazel-blog/_posts/2015-09-11-sandboxing.md

 title: About Sandboxing
 ---

+*This post was updated on 2017-12-19 to remove outdated information that caused frequent misunderstanding of Bazel's sandboxing feature.*

 We've only added sandboxing to Bazel two weeks ago, and we've already seen a flurry of fixes to almost all of the rules to conform with the additional restrictions imposed by it.